FernandoMoreno1/employee-tracker/README.md

 Open your terminal and change into the corresponding directory to clone the app using 'git clone + SSH KEY'.
-Then source the sql files in mysql by running 'source db/schema.sql' and 'source db/seeds.sql'. once that is done in the terminal type "node app.js" and you will be prompted with the starting options.
+Then source the sql files in mysql by running 'source db/schema.sql' and 'source db/seeds.sql'. once that is done in the terminal type "npm start" and you will be prompted with the starting options.

 ## preview